null FBA19B7T0L9D Skip to main content

 Global Shift in Pepper Spray Regulations 2025

-Recent updates in laws on pepper spray highlight a worldwide move toward responsible self-defense.
+Recent updates in pepper spray laws highlight a worldwide move toward responsible self-defense.
 Countries like the U.S, Canada, and the U.K. now emphasize user training, purchase limits, and labeling requirements to ensure safe handling.

 These legal changes aim to balance safety and accessibility—protecting citizens while preventing misuse.
 Staying informed about these evolving rules with FightSense ensures that every user remains both empowered and compliant with the latest global standards.